-TWO: Encourage a healthy, diverse vineyard environment by using sheep, chickens, owl boxes, raptor perches, and policies that guarantee a healthy farm.
+TWO: Encourage a healthy, diverse vineyard environment and policies that guarantee a healthy farm.

-THREE: Promote soil health by composting and organic fertilization, but only enough to make the vines able to support a small crop.
+THREE: Promote soil health by cover crop, composting and fertilization, but only enough to make the vines able to support a small crop.

 FOUR: Keep mildew and botrytis from destroying the crop.
 We believe that organic practices that help improve our wine are worth implementing, but we do not believe in organic for organic's sake, nor do we practice Biodynamics, which we consider (mostly) the ravings of a charlatan, and voodoo fluff/marketing fodder.